Lee Fang: United States Chamber of Commerce article

-An article posted on ThinkProgress on October 5, 2010, authored by Fang, attracted attention and controversy.
-Fang wrote a story in which he alleged that the United States Chamber of Commerce funded political attack campaigns from its general fund, which solicits funds from foreign sources.
+In October 2010, ThinkProgress published an article by Fang in which he alleged that the United States Chamber of Commerce funded political attack campaigns from its general fund, which solicits funds from foreign sources.
 Fang stated that the Chamber was "likely skirting longstanding campaign finance law that bans the involvement of foreign corporations in American elections."

 The story was repeated by The Huffington Post and the progressive activist group MoveOn.org asked the Department of Justice to launch a criminal investigation of the Chamber's funding.

-The fact-checking website FactCheck.org analyzed the claim that "foreign corporations are 'stealing our democracy' with secret, illegal contributions funneled through the U.S. Chamber of Commerce," noting that ThinkProgress made the initial allegations.
-FactCheck concluded that "It’s a claim with little basis in fact."
+The fact-checking website FactCheck.org analyzed the claim that was being made by the Democratic Party that "foreign corporations are 'stealing our democracy' with secret, illegal contributions funneled through the U.S. Chamber of Commerce".
+It referred to Fang's article as the original source of the allegations.
+FactCheck concluded that "It's a claim with little basis in fact."
 Eric Lichtblau of The New York Times wrote that the article "provided no evidence that the money generated overseas had been used in United States campaigns."

 Reporting on Koch Industries

 In April 2011, Fang wrote an article titled "The Contango Game: How Koch Industries Manipulates The Oil Market For Profit," in which he said "Koch Industries occupies a unique role in manipulating the oil market."
 The story was picked up by CBS.

 Fang had previously written about Charles and David Koch, and he was involved with a Robert Greenwald documentary titled Koch Brothers Exposed.
 In March 2011, he reported that New Media Strategies, a firm employed by the Kochs, had been caught manipulating Wikipedia content and were banned from the website for sockpuppetry.
-Politico wrote that "Fang’s relentless chronicling of the Koch brothers have made him something of a star on the left."
+Politico wrote that "Fang's relentless chronicling of the Koch brothers have made him something of a star on the left."

 The Intercept

 Fang started working with The Intercept as an investigative reporter in February 2015.
+In April 2023 he left, and began writing for Substack.

 In June 2020, Fang was accused of racism by Akela Lacy, a colleague at The Intercept.
 This occurred after Fang shared a Martin Luther King Jr. quote about remaining non-violent and tweeted out an interview in which a black man at a George Floyd protest expressed concern about black-on-black crime.
 Fang's tweets set off a "firestorm" on Twitter and he issued a lengthy apology.